 Simply add your item(s) to your basket (see top right) and proceed to follow the given instructions.

 Payment and Shipping

-Payment is through PAYPAL only to ensure customer satisfaction and protection.
+Payment is through PAYPAL and CARD.

 Postage costs are calculated by weight according to the Royal Mail's pricing system.
 We do not insert postage costs into the product price, rather, we add them on after all your items are selected in the shopping basket.
 Shipping printed paper outside the EU is expensive.

 All items are either sent in bubble-protected envelopes or boxes.
 During winter we often use additional inner envelopes to protect from condensation etc.